kencormican/milestoneProjectFour/TEST.md

 queries = Q(name__icontains=query) | Q(summary__icontains=query) | Q(subcategory__name__icontains=query)
 ```
 * When adding the code to render the image widget more cleanly I found it difficult rendering the two crispy-form image widgets as a pair of side-by-side bootstrap col-6 divs.
-Have read several articles and tried several crispy forms helpers and widget tweaker addons but have been unable to resolve completeely.
+Have read several articles and tried several crispy forms helpers and widget tweaker addons but have been unable to resolve completely.
 At present the divs are both col-6 divs but they are stacking as opposes to inline.
 Will need to come back to this later.
 * Encountered two issues when testing bag app last night.
 The first, initially appeared to be specific to items that did not have image urls datatabase.
 Then discovered template syntax was also a factor.
 Added in some defensive code to check for multiple locations, change the template syntax and it resolved problem.
  Error 1:
 ```